Equality, Diversity and Inclusion in the Department of Philosophy

 - socioeconomic/class background

 We meet once per semester, and everyone is welcome to come to these meetings.
 We especially encourage the participation of volunteers who identify as members of minority or under-represented groups.
-There is no selection process to be on the EDC, and any student or staff member who wants to volunteer can be a representative.
+Everyone is invited to attend the EDIC, and any student or staff member who wants to volunteer can be a representative.

 The Gender Identity Policy exists to ensure that all staff and students (including transgender people, staff and students associated with transgender people and people perceived to be transgender) are treated with dignity and respect.
 The policy supports students regardless of ‘out’ status.
 Students’ trans status will not be shared without written consent.